6 African American Photographers Who Advanced

 Sleet captured a heart-rending photo of Dr. King’s five-year-old daughter lying across her mother’s lap, looking wide-eyed in grief at the camera.
 This photo won Sleet the Pulitzer Prize the first for an African American and also a first for an African American to win for journalism.

-The Photographer of a Rising Black Washington Society
+Addison Scurlock: The Photographer of a Rising Black Society in Washington

 Addison Scurlock was born in Fayetteville, North Carolina.
 Following his high school graduation, he moved to Washington D.C. with his family.
 Soon after he began a photography apprenticeship under Moses P. Rice.

 Scurlock opened his first photography business in 1904, later opening his storefront studio in 1911.
 His mission was to make his subjects ‘look good,’ and he delivered on this mission with excellent technical skills in posing, lighting and retouching.

 In later years, he was joined by in business by his sons George and Robert.